 If you want to put a site hut or storage container on a public road in Hammersmith & Fulham you must apply for a site hut or storage container licence.

 We only accept applications from building contractors.
 Residents cannot apply.

 You must apply for your site hut or storage container licence online.
 Please allow five working days for your application to be processed.

-The minimum period for a site hut or storage container licence is one month.
+The minimum period for a site hut or storage container licence is 14 days.
 You should always apply for a licence for the full duration of time that you will occupy the highway.
 If you find you need it beyond this time, you will need to renew your licence at least 5 working days before the original licence expires.
 You will also need to renew any parking suspensions at least 5 working days before the date required.

 Renewal of a licence is not automatic and depends on several factors including other planned works in the area, planned events in the borough and compliance with the original licence.
 Failure to meet the terms and conditions of your licence may result in it being revoked or a renewal licence application being refused.
 If your licence is revoked you must immediately remove your site hut or storage container from the highway.